Deep-Perception/challenger-setup/README.md

 ## Running the Demo

-1. Run start.sh to start the demo software, containers will pull from private registry first time the script is run.
+1. Run start.sh to start the demo software, containers will pull from private registry first time the script is run
 2. Run stop.sh to stop the demo software

 ## Maintenance Operations

 1. maint-scripts/pull_latest.sh will stop the demo and pull the latest container images.
-Use start.sh to restart the demo.
+Use start.sh to restart the demo
 2. maint-scripts/remove_containers.sh will delete the local images
 3. maint-scripts/remove_containers_volumes.sh will remove the container images and the persistent volumes resetting the demo software

 # Demo Configuration

-The WebUI can be access on port 8082 via localhost on the same machine or by IP address from any system that has network connectivity.
+The WebUI can be accessed on port 8082 via localhost on the same machine or by IP address from any system that has network connectivity.

 ## Add Cameras